 According to TripAdvisor’s travel insights, 33% of travellers plan to spend more in 2016 than last year.
 The reasons for this willingness to splash out range from a desire to improve their health and well-being, to simply knowing their families deserve it – hence a rise in demand for luxury travel and cruise, as ‘rest and relaxation’ remains a top travel motivator.

 With travellers looking to get the most they can out of their trips, it’s time for tour operators to offer them more – with less limitations to consumer spending, there can be less limitations to extremity of tour packages, and these can be altered to appeal to the luxe traveller.

 ‘Hipster holidays’ are now transforming the landscape of the traditional European city break.
 Travellers are now looking to veer away from the popular tourist areas and stay in ‘edgier’ locations, such as District VII in Budapest, Kruezberg in Berlin and and Miera iela in Riga.
-According to WTM’s Trends Report, these hipsters are seeking out the eccentric cultural experiences such as pop-up restaurants, vegan cafes, and independent shops and craft galleries.

 The phenomenon of the Hipster holiday is likely to change how people travel Europe in 2016, meaning tour operators should consider packages which consist of independent accommodation, and that take travellers off the beaten track.

 Experiential travel is for everyone